tgranat/DSPbasics/README.md

 # DSPbasics

-Doing some simple Digital Signal Processing (DSP) stuff to learn.
+Doing some simple Digital Signal Processing (DSP) stuff for learning purposes.

 Such as: